 This exhibition features a remarkable selection of 20th century photography drawn from the holdings of artist and philanthropist Judy Glickman Lauder.
 Incredibly, the nearly 110 photographs by 56 artists represent only a fifth of Glickman Lauder's entire photography collection, which has generously been promised to the Portland Museum of Art in Maine.

-Major support for this exhibition at the Norton was provided by the William and Sarah Ross Soter Photography Fund, the Priscilla and John Richman Endowment for American Art, the Lunder Family Endowment, and the Gioconda and Joseph King Endowment for Exhibitions.
+Major support for this exhibition at the Norton was provided by the William and Sarah Ross Soter Photography Fund, the Priscilla and John Richman Endowment for American Art, The Lunder Foundation - Peter and Paula Lunder Family, the Gioconda and Joseph King Endowment for Exhibitions, and Heidi and Thomas McWilliams.